kikofernandez/otp/SECURITY.md

 ## Reporting a Vulnerability and/or Security Issues

-If you believe you have found a security vulnerability in this repository, please report it to erlang-security@erlang.org and/or https://github.com/erlang/otp/security.

 Please do not report security vulnerabilities through public channels, like GitHub issues, discussions, or pull requests.

+If you believe you have found a security vulnerability in this repository, please report it via https://github.com/erlang/otp/security.